REAL ID Compliance

 - How do I tell if my license or ID card is REAL ID compliant?

 Your credential should have a REAL ID compliant “star” on its front.
-Colorado has been REAL ID compliant since 2012 and all Colorado federally compliant REAL ID credentials have either a black star (new design as of 2020) or a gold star (pre-2020).
+Colorado has been REAL ID compliant since 2013 and all Colorado federally compliant REAL ID credentials have either a black star (new design as of 2020) or a gold star (pre-2020).

 - Can I fly commercially if I don't have a REAL ID-compliant credential after May 7, 2025?

-Beginning May 7, 2025, adult travelers over 18 must present a REAL ID-compliant license or identification card or acceptable alternative or they will not be permitted through the security checkpoint.
-TSA has a list of other acceptable identification that can be used at a checkpoint in lieu of a REAL ID compliant credential.
+Beginning May 7, 2025, adult travelers over 18 must present a REAL ID-compliant license, identification card, or an acceptable alternative, or they will not be permitted through the security checkpoint.
+The TSA has a list of other acceptable identifications that can be used at checkpoints instead of real ID-compliant credentials.

 - What documents do I need to bring with me when I apply for a REAL ID license or ID card?